ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

     - Plants will grow faster than normal.
     - Hot temperature.
     - Flavor text:
-        - The Waxing Verdant, *The world becomes more exuberant.*
+        - The Waxing Verdant, *"The world becomes more exuberant."*
-        - The Verdant, *The world seems more energetic and full of life, good or bad.*
+        - The Verdant, *"The world seems more energetic and full of life, good or bad."*
-        - The Waning Verdant *The vibrancy of the world seems to fall.*
+        - The Waning Verdant *"The vibrancy of the world seems to fall."*

 - Fall:
     - Renamed to the Forebode.